 It’s also a good idea to mark your AR calendar with the major events your company is planning, such as product launches, new delivery location openings, and any other events that will require major external communication.
 This will enable you to tie your messaging into what the analysts are working on, and ensure that your key events are covered during interactions with analysts throughout the year, including meetings, strategy days, briefings, inquiries, or even an e-mail or a quick phone call.

 A big part of the AR calendar is planning time to meet with the industry analysts in person, including strategy days and industry analyst days.
-Getting these dates into the calendar early is essential, as it can be difficult to make the stars align for your business stakeholders and the analysts themselves if this is left to drift.
+Getting these dates into the calendar early is essential, as it can be difficult to make the stars align with your business stakeholders and the analysts themselves if this is left to drift.
 Check to see if analysts are attending key industry events and if you can connect them with your stakeholders and subject matter experts who are also attending.
 Generally, it is important to check in with the analysts throughout the year to keep updated on their travel plans: will they be in the vicinity of your office locations, or other locations your executives are travelling to so that a meeting, lunch or dinner can be arranged?
 Industry analysts are spread across the world, some office-based, some in remote home locations, so there are likely to be opportunities for meetings in more locations than you think.

 Finally, it’s important to remind colleagues that the AR calendar is a dynamic document that changes often.
 You’ll find yourself updating and re-sharing it with your internal team regularly.
-I wish you all the best as you make your plans for 2016 and look forward to working with many AR pros throughout the year.
+I wish you all the best as you make your plans for the year ahead and look forward to working with many AR pros throughout the year.
 AR planning can sometimes seem like nailing Jell-O* to a tree, but it doesn’t have to be that way.

 * Other gelatin-based desserts are available